shrivatsas/shrivatsas.github.io/_posts/2020-11-09-the-good-fight.markdown

 I first came to hear Artoo, the name, through an acquaintance at a health initiative.
 The website had a young, cheerful presence, and they were looking for Android devs.
 Professionally I had been about 6 months into android.
 The interview process was a lot about relatedness to the purpose, belonging to the team, Sameer also brought in the rigor of persistent curiosity.
 The place felt different in a good way, and i jumped in.

-Some strands which made Artoo for me,
+Some strands which made Artoo for me over these 5+ years,

 ### Empathy